Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 An IBAN code is a long number that identifies an individual foreign bank account.
 It’s short for “International Bank Account Number” and includes various numeric identifiers, like the account number and country code.

-This information helps financial institutions process international wire transfers faster, and with fewer errors.
-It acts as a method of double-checking that the transaction and bank details are correct.
+This information helps financial institutions process international wire transfers faster and with fewer errors.
+It serves as a double-check to ensure the transaction and bank details are correct.

 What Does the IBAN Code Look Like?

-This method of bank identification is mostly used within the majority of European Union countries and other European countries.
+This method of bank identification is used in most European Union countries and other European countries.

 Examples of an IBAN Code